vortexgpgpu/vortex/docs/debugging.md

 ## Analyzing Vortex trace log

 When debugging Vortex RTL or SimX Simulator, reading the trace run.log file can be overwhelming when the trace gets really large.
 We provide a trace sanitizer tool under ./hw/scripts/trace_csv.py that you can use to convert the large trace into a CSV file containing all the instructions that executed with their source and destination operands.
+To increase compatibility between traces you will need to initialize RTLSIM's GPRs to zero by defining GPR_RESET.

-    $ ./ci/blackbox.sh --driver=rtlsim --app=demo --debug=3 --log=run_rtlsim.log
+    $ CONFIGS="-DGPR_RESET" ./ci/blackbox.sh --driver=rtlsim --app=demo --debug=3 --log=run_rtlsim.log
     $ ./ci/trace_csv.py -trtlsim run_rtlsim.log -otrace_rtlsim.csv

     $ ./ci/blackbox.sh --driver=simx --app=demo --debug=3 --log=run_simx.log
     $ ./ci/trace_csv.py -tsimx run_simx.log -otrace_simx.csv

+    $ diff trace_rtlsim.csv trace_simx.csv

 The first column in the CSV trace is UUID (universal unique identifier) of the instruction and the content is sorted by the UUID.
 You can use the UUID to trace the same instruction running on either the RTL hw or SimX simulator.
 This can be very effective if you want to use SimX to debugging your RTL hardware by comparing CSV traces.